The Arthritis Society

 OVERVIEW

-Founded in 1948, Arthritis Society Canada (Arthritis Society) funds arthritis research, advocates for policy changes, and provides support to improve health among those affected by arthritis.
+Founded in 1948, Arthritis Society Canada (ASC) funds arthritis research, advocates for policy change, and provides support to improve health among those infected with arthritis.
 Arthritis is a collection of conditions affecting joints and other tissues.
 It causes pain, restricts mobility, and diminishes quality of life.
-Arthritis Society reports that one in five Canadians live with arthritis.
-Without serious attention to the disease, the charity estimates that one in four Canadians will be living with arthritis by 2040.
-Currently, there is no cure.
-Arthritis Society’s national office is in Toronto.
+Arthritis Society Canada reports that one in five Canadians live with arthritis.
+There is currently no cure.
+In fiscal 2024 (year ended March), ASC spent $18.5m on its programs. $6.6m (36%) of this was spent on Research and the remaining $11.8m was spent on the three other programs: Innovation, Advocacy, and Information and Support

 My anchor